sav-che/TL-2/Authors/Kölreuter, Joseph Gottlieb {std. Kölr.}.md

-> [!cite] BHL link: this entry starts at [page 599](https://www.biodiversitylibrary.org/item/103253#page/625/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 599](https://www.biodiversitylibrary.org/page/33068841) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Kölreuter, Joseph Gottlieb (1733-1806), German botanist; early student of flower biology and of hybridization; Dr. med.
-Tübingen 1756; until 1761 at St. Petersburg; until 1763 at Calw; from then on director of the botanical garden at Karlsruhe. (*Kölr.*).
+Tübingen 1756; until 1761 at St. Petersburg; until 1763 at Calw; from then on director of the botanical garden at Karlsruhe.
+**Abbreviated name**: *Kölr.*

 #### Herbarium and types